Table of Contents

 View on Amazon.com ➜

-Water rides don’t only drench you they soak everything you have on your body.
-Most phones are not water-resistant, which means you have to protect it.
-This pouch will fit most phones and has a clear front and back to allow you to use it while it’s in the case, which means you won’t miss those memorable moments on the water rides.
+Water rides don’t only drench you… they soak every fiber of your being!
+Most phones are not waterproof, which means you have to protect them.
+This pouch will fit most phones and has a clear front and back to allow you to use it while it’s in the case, which means you won’t miss those memorable moments on the water rides and can even record underwater videos at the hotel pool.
+We recommend attaching a flotation strap to your wrist so the phone doesn’t accidentally fall in or become unretrievable.

 View on Amazon.com ➜